 While working with Microsoft Excel, sometimes we have to change the orientation of some data.
 We may need to arrange the texts in the most accessible way possible.
 In this situation, the techniques for changing text orientation in Excel are highly beneficial and successful.
 We can rotate words in various directions for appropriate displays while using Microsoft Excel for data analysis.
-With a variety of settings and methods, we may rotate words in Excel from 0 to 360 degrees.
-In this article, we will demonstrate different ways to change orientation of text to 22 degrees in excel.
+In this article, we will demonstrate different ways to change the orientation of the text to 22 degrees in Excel.

-3 Effective Ways to Change Orientation of Text to 22 Degrees in Excel
+How to Change Orientation of Text to 22 Degrees in Excel: 3 Effective Ways

 1. Use Excel Format Cells Feature to Convert Orientation of Text to 22 Degrees